Pinsent Masons (Hong Kong)

 Continue reading

 The Hong Kong office is housed in Wan Chai’s Central Plaza.
-The building gets mixed reviews as it’s a little older than the city’s newer developments in Central or Quarry Bay.
 There are several entrances, including one that connects with Hong Kong’s very stern-looking Immigration Tower.
 The office is on 50/F which takes two lifts to reach — the first to the Sky Lobby which feels high enough and then another up four more floors.
 Pinsent Masons occupies the whole floor and the meeting rooms are named after islands/harbours.
 With the firm being so high up, you can view many of these from the windows!
 There are two lawyers to an office and trainees share office space with their supervisors.
-There are around 60 members of staff and those in non-legal roles share open plan space.
+There are around 60 members of staff in total and those in non-legal roles share open plan space.

 Pinsent Masons takes around 30 interns across its winter (January to March) and summer (May to August) vacation schemes but has just two training contracts up for grabs — so expect some intense competition!
 And the firm only hires through its vacation schemes; there’s no direct training contract application route.
 The vacation schemes run for two weeks instead of four weeks like at most Hong Kong law firms but mirror the approach taken in the UK, where the firm is headquartered and has nine offices.
 The Hong Kong graduate recruitment team operates a CV/cover letter application process and reviews applications for the firm’s offices in both Hong Kong and China.